 Among others, our substantive procedures included detailed cut off testing of revenue transactions to either side of the balance sheet date with reference to shipping documentation.
 Utilizing audit software tools, we investigated differences in prices and quantity between the purchase order, shipping documentation and invoice.
-In addition, we examined trends in gross margin percentages across the current period in comparison to prior period.

-In addition to the procedures described above, we override resulting from the pressure management may further addressed the risk of management override by analysing credits recognized in the period after the balance sheet date and utilizing our audit software tools to identify high-risk journal entries that were based on specific characteristic surrounding the risk of an overstatement of revenues.
+In addition to the procedures described above, we further addressed the risk of management override by analysing credits recognized in the period after the balance sheet date and utilizing our audit software tools to identify high-risk journal entries that were based on specific characteristic surrounding the risk of an overstatement of revenues.